kshedden/case_studies/methods/writing-tips.md

   it), but nearly always will have limitations.
 It is neither fully valid nor fully invalid.

-* "Assumption" is very commonly used when describing statistical methods, but is arguably over-used.
+* The term "assumption" is very commonly used when describing statistical methods, but is arguably over-used.
 A good alternative term is "condition".
   Your findings will be more meaningful if the conditions approximately hold, and less meaningful if they are strongly violated.
 If you do choose to